yrnigam/MachineLearningModelAPI/README.md

 # MachineLearningModelAPI
-This is how you can create your machine learning model API and use your work on different platforms like Android,Web App etc
+Using Machine learning model API we can deploye it on cloud and directly use our machine learning model on different platforms like Android,Web App etc